 To read more about the project, research and outcomes on Chicago’s west side in 2017, CLICK HERE.

 In 2020, we have the opportunity of continuing the work throughout the entire City of Chicago!
-Free training is available to all Chicagoans who live or work on Chicago’s mid- or far-south side as a part of the Mental Health Public Awareness Initiative.
+Free training is available to all Chicagoans as a part of the Mental Health Public Awareness Initiative.

 Mental Health First Aid Trainings